A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Data

 \section{Data}

-We select \emph{Gaia} DR3 sources for which the six dimensional phase-space coordinates can be computed, i.e. all stars for which the five-parameters astrometric solution (sky positions, parallax and proper motions) and line-of-sight (radial) velocity are available (about 33 million stars).
-We retain only objects that have Renormalized Unit Weight Error $RUWE < 1.4$ in order to discard the sources with problematic astrometric solutions, astrometric binaries, and other anomalous cases \citep{Lindegren2018}, the relative parallax error $\varpi/\sigma_\varpi > 5$ (i.e. the inverse-parallax distances better than 20\% ), and three Gaia photometric bands $G$, $G_{BP}$ and $G_{RP}$.
+We select \emph{Gaia} DR3 sources for which the six dimensional phase-space coordinates can be computed, i.e. all stars with five-parameters astrometric solution (sky positions, parallax and proper motions) and line-of-sight (radial) velocity (about 33 million stars in Gaia DR3).
+We retain only objects that have i) Renormalized Unit Weight Error \texttt{ruwe} $ < 1.4$ in order to discard the sources with problematic astrometric solutions, astrometric binaries, and other anomalous cases \citep{Lindegren2018}, ii) the relative parallax error $\varpi/\sigma_\varpi > 5$ (i.e. the inverse-parallax distances better than 20\% ), iii) and three \emph{Gaia} photometric bands $G$, $G_{BP}$ and $G_{RP}$.
 We estimate the distance to the stars as $1/\varpi$, where $\varpi$ is the parallax.
-As it was noticed in \citep{Antoja2018}, the differences between distances, determined with help of a Bayesian method and of the inverse of the parallax, are between $-2\%$ and $0.6\%$ for 90$\%$ stars with $\varpi/\sigma_\varpi > 5$.
+As it was noticed in \citet{Antoja2018}, the differences between distances, determined with help of a Bayesian method and of the inverse of the parallax, are between $-2\%$ and $0.6\%$ for 90$\%$ stars with $\varpi/\sigma_\varpi > 5$.
 Such a result is expected for small relative errors in parallax.

+We also exclude stars that are at large distances from the mid-plane of the Galaxy $|z|>1 $ kpc and also unbound stars or high-velocity stars with Galactocentric velocity $ V_{GC} = \sqrt{V_R^2+V_{\theta}^2+V_Z^2} > 500 $ \kms \citep{Marchetti2022}.

+Furthermore, for our kinematic analysis we select only high luminosity stars with $M_G<4$ and exclude faint stars that are dominant near the Sun and are incomplete at large distances.
+The spatial distribution of our stellar tracers is more uniform and covers a wide range of Galactocentric distance range, i.e., 0 kpc $< R < $ 18 kpc.

-The colour diagram $G_{BP}-G_{RP}$–absolute magnitude $M_G$ as the density map of these stars is shown in Fig. \ref{fig:MS_RG}.
-To obtain this diagram we take the extinction \texttt{ag\_gspphot} in $G$ band and reddening \texttt{ebvminrp\_gspphot} $E(G_{BP}-G_{RP})$ using data of the astrophysics solution of the \emph{Gaia} DR3 $Apsis$ from \citep{Creevey2022}.
-Stars for which $Apsis$ does not provide extinction and reddening information, a subset of less than 8 million out of 33 millions, are also included in the diagram.
-In case $AG\_GSPPHOT$ = 0 we extended the parallax criteria to cover the full red giant branch:
+Fig. \ref{fig:MS_RG} shows the CMD (Color-Magnitude Diagrams) $G_{BP}-G_{RP}$ vs.\ $M_G$ as the density map of all the 27.3 million stars selected with the astrometric, photometric, and spectroscopic quality cuts described in the previous paragraphs.
+Here, we apply the $A_G$ extinction (\texttt{ag\_gspphot}) and the reddening $E(G_{BP}-G_{RP})$ (\texttt{ebvminrp\_gspphot}) estimated by the astrophysics solution of the \emph{Gaia} DR3 $Apsis$ from \citet{Creevey2022}.
+This CMD includes also 6.1 million stars (22\%) for which $Apsis$ does not provide extinction and reddening information (i.e.\ \texttt{ag\_gspphot} =0).
+As in \citep{RuizDern2018}, for these stars we estimate a conservative value of the absolute magnitude by adopting the 99th percentile of the parallax probability density function: $\varpi+2.32\sigma_{\varpi}$.
+Such parallax criterion allows us to cover the full red giant branch and avoid the contamination of dwarfs.

-where the factor 2.32 on the parallax error corresponds to the 99th percentile of the parallax probability density function \citep{RuizDern2018}.
-The chosen parallax criteria allows us to guarantee there is no contamination of dwarfs in our sample.